luvnft/podsearch/README.md

 - [x] Use <Lazy everywhere
 - [ ] We need to refactor the transcriber to be able to support concurrency
 - [ ] Start up all the pm2 instances in accorance to the written architecture (further up)
-- [ ] Develop AI model that finds, cuts and removes audio ads from audio-files

 </details>